MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMFDVDenyWriteAccessPolicy.md

 ## DESCRIPTION

 Create a new policy to determine whether BitLocker protection is required for fixed data drives to be writable on a computer.
-For example, if you disable this policy, you deny write access to fixed drives that BitLocker doesn't protect.

 ## EXAMPLES